 Brunswick FACILITY

-EPD re-issued the hazardous waste permit for the Brunswick facility in November 2020.
+EPD re-issued the hazardous waste permit for the Brunswick facility in December 2022.
 Despite its name, the new “hazardous waste permit” reflects the fact that neither Hercules nor Pinova is storing hazardous waste at the Brunswick facility as was done in the past.
-In January 2022, Hercules submitted to EPD a revised Corrective Action Plan (“CAP”) for comprehensive remediation of the Brunswick facility that took into account feedback received from EPD and the public during 2021’s public review process.
-During the past two years, Hercules remediated soil and groundwater and made building improvements to prevent vapor intrusion that will help pave the way for implementation of the CAP after it is approved by EPD.
+The permit includes an adaptive Corrective Action Plan (“CAP”) for comprehensive remediation of the Brunswick facility that took into account feedback received during 2021’s public review process.

 What’s been done and what’s next

-Since the 1980s, Hercules remediated more than 50,000 tons of potentially contaminated soil at the Brunswick facility and actively remediated groundwater sources on-site.
+Since the 1980s, Hercules has remediated more than 50,000 tons of potentially contaminated soil at the Brunswick facility and actively remediated groundwater sources on-site and at its boundaries.
 In 2021, Hercules remediated soil in several areas and installed vapor intrusion mitigation systems at various buildings on-site.
-In 2022, Hercules obtained EPD’s approval of its revised CAP.
-Across 2022 and 2023, Hercules implemented three groundwater remediation plans.
-Implementation of the CAP will continue in 2024 and beyond.
+In 2022, Hercules obtained EPD’s approval of its CAP.
+From 2022 through 2024, Hercules implemented key aspects of the CAP, including three groundwater remediation plans, completed removal of contaminated soils from various locations across the facility, and completed remediation of a former tank farm area.

 Soils

-In 2021, Hercules removed substantial amounts of soil and waste from the former toxaphene tank farm area.
+In 2021, Hercules removed substantial amounts of waste from the former toxaphene tank farm area.

 Also in 2021, Hercules completed an “in-situ solidification” remedy for soils impacted by toxaphene.
 The remedy creates a solid, weather-resistant block that solidifies the soils in place to prevent future exposure while also preparing the area to be potentially reused.

 The CAP explains how Hercules will identify additional areas of soils to be remediated and the technologies that will be available to be deployed as necessary.
-In 2022, Hercules submitted a plan to describe additional site-wide soil remediation at the facility.
-The EPD-approved plan was implemented in July 2023.
+In 2023, Hercules implemented a plan to excavate and remove additional soils throughout the site.
+Additional targeted soil removal work occurred in 2025 at the Marsh Yard property east of Highway 17 and adjacent to Dupree Creek.

 Groundwater